openstack/trove/integration/README.md

 ### Steps to setup this environment:

-Install a fresh Ubuntu 14.04 (Trusty Tahr) image ( _We suggest creating a development virtual machine using the image_ )
+Install a fresh Ubuntu 16.04 (xenial) image ( _We suggest creating a development virtual machine using the image_ )

 #### Login to the machine as root